-a) Miscanthus is a renewable crop and when grown as a crop for energy the amount of CO_2 taken out of the atmosphere during the growing season is released by the plant on combustion, making it CO_2 neutral b) Wildlife Enhancement - Miscanthus in its natural environment exists in mixed populations of other grasses and broadleaved plants.
+- a) Miscanthus is a renewable crop and when grown as a crop for energy the amount of CO2 taken out of the atmosphere during the growing season is released by the plant on combustion, making it CO2 neutral - b) Wildlife Enhancement Miscanthus in its natural environment exists in mixed populations of other grasses and broadleaved plants.
 It dominates by its capability to grow taller than competing weeds, but allowing a diverse flora to develop in the under storey.
-Research has shown that Miscanthus stands attract more insects and birds than conventional arable crops, such as corn and reed.
+Research has shown that Miscanthus stands attract more insects and birds than conventional arable crops.
 Miscanthus provides an excellent and unusual source of game cover with low to zero regimes.